zaephyrz/SailScan/app/README.md

-# 🔒 SailScan - Security Analysis Platform (Flask Edition)
+# 🔒 SailScan - Security Analysis Platform

 A multi-engine security scanner built with Flask for analyzing files, detecting threats, and reverse engineering.